Jamie Cureton: Later career

 Cureton signed a short-term contract with Farnborough in August 2016, before moving to Eastleigh of the National League the following month.
 In early December, he departed Eastleigh after a change of management, and briefly re-joined Farnborough, scoring in his first game since returning to the club in a 3–2 home defeat against Hanwell Town, before joining St Albans City that same month.
 He returned to Farnborough in April 2017 on dual registration for the remainder of the 2016–17 season, and in July a permanent deal of one year was agreed.
 Having scored ten goals in 23 league appearances for Farnborough, Cureton joined Bishop's Stortford midway through the 2017–18 season, making his début in a 3–0 defeat to Royston Town on 1 January 2018.
 In April 2019, Cureton reached the landmark of 1,000 senior club appearances, scoring twice as Bishop's Stortford beat Brightlingsea Regent 3–2.
 In 2019 he signed dual registration terms with Enfield, who groundshare with Bishop's Stortford.
 After being sent off eight minutes into his debut on 8 October, he scored in his second appearance on 24 October, becoming the first player to score in the top nine levels of English football.
 In February 2020, Cureton signed for Isthmian Premier League side Hornchurch.
 In June 2020, following a brief spell at the club in the 2019–20 season, Cureton signed for Enfield.

 On 7 October 2023, Cureton, after announcing his retirement from senior football, joined fellow Isthmian League side Maldon & Tiptree as a coach and was part of the coaching staff for his first game against former club Enfield.
 He came out of retirement as a player in March 2024, appearing as a late substitute in Maldon & Tiptree's 1–0 defeat to Wroxham on 2 March.

 During the 2024–25 season, Cureton again returned from retirement while manager of Cambridge City, making his début for the club, aged 49, on 5 April 2025, as a late substitute in a 1–2 loss to Ipswich Wanderers.
 As player-manager he played the full 90 minutes in their 1–0 win vs Sporting Bengal on 21 April 2025 in the last home game of the season.

 In October 2025, Cureton joined Eastern Counties League Division One North club Kings Park Rangers.
 He made his league debut for the club on 18 October, as a second-half substitute in a 4–0 win over Diss Town.
 On 25 October, he scored his first goal for the club, becoming the first player to score in all of the top ten divisions in English football.

+On 25 August 2026, Eastern Counties League Division One North club Holland announced the signing of Cureton.

+International career

+In 1993, he made four appearances for England U18 and scored one goal in them.

+In addition, he has made appearances for England's veterans national team.